 There is nothing wrong with needing a moment to collect yourself will singing a song.
 While it is not the best vocal performance practice, taking a small break during your performance can give you a few seconds to put yourself back together on an emotional level.
 Your audience will probably forgive you for taking a second to get yourself primed to perform.

 If a specific point in a song makes you cry while you are performing, address why you are crying.
 Allowing deeply seeded emotions to come to light can make a world of difference in how well you are able to control your emotions.
 If you are not able to overcome the issue, try to avoid thinking directly about it while you are performing.
 Coming to terms with whatever is causing you to lose emotional control of yourself can prevent you from facing this problem in the future.

 If you rehearse the song that makes you cry while you sing, you are less likely to become emotional when you sing it.
-Repetitively singing or listening to a song can take away the emotional impact it plays on your ability to stay calm and collected.
+Repetitively singing or listening to a song can take away the emotional reaction impact it plays on your ability to stay calm and collected.
 If you find yourself unable to gain control over your emotions, you should rehearse crying while still singing.
 If you can’t stop yourself from crying during a song, you should learn to at least make the performance a good one by making sure you are audible.
 If you practice singing the song that makes you emotional enough times, you might not become emotional while singing it anymore.
 Try to sing songs that don’t make you cry while you are singing.

 Switch Your Focus

 Instead of letting your emotions swallow you, try to focus on something else entirely.
 Focus on a visual item in the room.
 Train your eyes to look at one thing while you sing to help shut down unwanted emotional outbursts.
 Don’t focus on the emotions you feel, but instead, focus on the melody of the song.
 Focus on your singing technique and the key you are singing in.
 By training your focus to zone in on other details, you are less likely to lose control of your emotions while singing a song.